xtdb/xtdb-tutorial/7-evict.nextjournal.md

 You are excited by the prospect and agree to help.
 First, you read the manual entry for `evict` as this will be the perfect tool.

-> Currently there are only four transaction operations in xtdb: put, delete, match and evict.
+> Currently there are only four primitive transaction operations in XTDB: put, delete, match and evict.
 >
 >> **Transaction**    **(Description)**
 >>